-Any addition or deletion of property or changes to the neighborhood, center or district boundaries in an approved DSAP shall be processed as an amendment to the Comprehensive Plan, following follow the County's established processes.
+Any addition or deletion of property or changes to the neighborhood, center or district boundaries in an approved DSAP shall follow the County's established processes.
 It shall include an evaluation and analysis of the impacts to the approved or planned land uses and the ability of the proposed amendment to meet the principles and guidelines outlined in this plan.
 Such additions or deletions shall not be designed to create remnant areas or fragmented DSAPs.